 The AutoDock Vina Extended SAMSON Extension wraps the popular protein-ligand docking program AutoDock Vina (O. Trott, A. J. Olson, AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization and multithreading, Journal of Computational Chemistry 31 (2010) 455-461) and extends its functionality by providing the possibility to:

-- easily set up the system (a receptor, a ligand, or a ligand library), including flexible side chains, rotatable bonds, types of locked bonds;
+- easily set up the system (a receptor or a receptor library, a ligand or a ligand library), including flexible side chains, rotatable bonds, and types of locked bonds;

 - easily set up the search domain based on the receptor, a ligand, or a binding site, or by manually adjusting it in the Viewport or in the interface;